Generic Name: lamivudine (la MIV yoo deen)

-The Epivir-HBV brand of lamivudine (for treating hepatitis B) should not be taken together with any other medicine that contains lamivudine or emtricitabine.
+You should not take Epivir-HBV (for treating hepatitis B) if you also take other medicine that contains lamivudine or emtricitabine.
 This includes Atripla, Combivir, Complera, Emtriva, Epzicom, Stribild, Trizivir, and Truvada.

 Lamivudine can also cause severe or life-threatening effects on your liver or pancreas.
-Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

-If you have hepatitis B you may develop liver symptoms after you stop taking lamivudine, even months after stopping.
-Your doctor may want to check your liver function for several months after you stop using lamivudine.
+If you have hepatitis B you may develop liver symptoms after you stop taking lamivudine.
+Your liver function may need to be checked for several months after you stop using lamivudine.

 What should I discuss with my healthcare provider before taking lamivudine?